HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms/fidex/fidexglostats.md

 ---

 ### Positive class index
 *Index of positive class to compute true/false positive/negative rates, index starts at 0.
-If it is specified in the rules file, **it has to be the same value**.*
+If it is specified in the rules file, **it has to be the same value**.
+Takes values in the range `[0,nb_classes-1]`.*

 |  **Property**           | **Value**               |
 |:------------------------|:------------------------|